ReStore Volunteer Information

-What kinds of people can work at the ReStore?
+What kinds of people can volunteer?

 Thank you for your interest in volunteering.
 We accept individuals and groups.
 Individuals older than 16 but younger than 18 must have parents sign a waiver.
 We cannot accept volunteers under the age of 16.
 Truck drivers must be at least 18.

 Senior Citizens and Retirement Community Groups - Volunteering at the ReStore can be a fun extracurricular activity.

 School Community Service - Habitat ReStore volunteer hours look great on a resume or college application!